Listening to God in a World full of Noise

 - Pray – Take your needs to prayer, maybe journal a bit about what you most struggle with at this moment in your life

-Not only is it an essential part of dance, but also, music is a tool that speaks to our hearts.
+Music is a tool that speaks to our hearts.
 Melody puts emotion and meaning to lyrics that words cannot express alone.
 Our Christian radio station in my area always talks about “that right-song, right-time effect”.
 I love this because it is so true.
 So often we can be feeling down and the only thing with the power to bring us up again is the joy and hope that come from hearing a positive song that connects with us and re-centers us on what really matters.

-5 Other People
+5 – Other people

 - Less obvious sources – A random, kind stranger at the grocery store who offers you a word of encouragement.
 A friend complaining about his/her mistakes (encourages us not to make similar ones).
 Very often too our children also are a source of God speaking to us.
 Their innocence often gives them a very straightforward relationship with God that is not clouded by adult complications.
 Because of this it is worth listening respectfully to what they have to say, despite their age.